Voultapher/sort-research-rs/writeup/lomcyc_partition/text.md

 - hoare_branchy and lomuto_branchy have pretty much the same performance.
 - Both hoare_block and hoare_crumsort have to handle partial blocks at the end of the partition function, which adds significant amounts of code and with that, complexity, binary-size and opportunities for branch misprediction.
 The recursive nature of quicksort has it call the partition function a few times for large sub-slices and many times for small sub-slices, see the graph below.
 This manifests in comparatively lower throughput for smaller input lengths.
 - Starting between input length 1e5 and 1e6, hoare_crumsort overtakes lomuto_branchless_cyclic_opt in terms of throughput for the random pattern.
 This is likely caused by the reduced write pressure on the memory sub-system. hoare_crumsort performs only a single write per element, while lomuto_branchless_cyclic_opt does two.
+This coincides with input lengths that no longer fit into the L2 data cache.
 - Tested in isolation hoare_block and hoare_crumsort are faster for large inputs than the tested branchless lomuto implementations.
 Disregarding other types, binary-size, compile-times and usage safety an optimal approach would use hoare_crumsort for large sub-slices and lomuto_branchless_cyclic_opt for smaller sub-slices.
 - At input length 1e7, the fastest partition implementation improves total sort throughput by ~4.09x compared to the slowest one.